Breeding Zebra Finches - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 Articles and Information - Lady Gouldian Finch

 It has happened to people all over the world.
 It even happened to me.
 We walked into the pet store and saw those active, colorful, beeping, birds flittering about in a display cage.
-It was love as first sight.
+It was love at first sight.
 I knew right away I wanted to get one of these little birds but like any good bird enthusiast I did buy a basic care book before I bought my first Zebra Finch.
 Buying one is great, but I soon decided I would like to breed them.

 Proper diet.

 Zebra Finches can live just fine on finch seed mix but it is better to offer your Finches a more varied diet.
 I like to add millet, fresh fruits, and egg to my birds diet.
 Fruits like sliced apples, oranges, grapes and melons add important nutrients to the Finch diet.
-I also chop up hard boiled eggs (shell and all) for my birds every few weeks.
+I also chop up hard boiled egg (shell and all) for my birds every few weeks.
 Fresh fruits and egg do spoil rather quickly in the open air so remove them after a few hours.

 Breeding zebras are not only feeding themselves but also up to six other birds that require ever increasing amounts of food as they grow.
 Give the working parents extra food, a little bit of everything, and make sure they always have clean water.